bon-zai/goose/documentation/docs/guides/config-file.md

 ## Updating Configuration

-Changes to the config file require restarting Goose to take effect.
+Changes to the config file require restarting goose to take effect.
 You can verify your current configuration using:

 ```bash
 goose info -v